 When Bill Tolhurst and Cole Brady founded CoWatt Energy in 2013, they shared a passion to become part of the rapidly growing solar power industry, but were looking for a unique opportunity in an already-crowded space.
+If you have a business then you will probably be looking for some utilities and may need a Utility Bidder, to be more energy efficient.
 Their big inspiration came from Cole’s background as a 5th generation rancher.

 As Bill describes it, there are a lot of innovative things going on in the traditional urban rooftop-mounted space, but almost nothing focused on the unique attributes and needs of rural areas.
 “Rural customers consume 30% of the total electric power in the US, yet it’s a very underserved market by the solar industry,” he says.